Akbar Allahabadi: Career

+Marriage

+Akbar's first marriage was at the age of 15 and arranged by his parents.
+His wife's name was Khadija Khatun, who was four years older than him.
+This was not a successful marriage and Akbar took no pleasure in it despite having two sons with Khadija named Nazir Husain and Abid Husain.
+After divorcing their mother, Akbar did not pay attention to his sons and they had to make do with a sum of forty rupees a month, which he gave as alimony.
+Both of these sons due to lack of support from their father, did not fare well in life and not much is known about them.

+His second marriage to Fatima Sughra (died 1910) was more successful and brought him happiness.
+Together they had two sons, Ishrat Husain and Hashim Husain.
+Ishrat was sent to England for 3 years to become a lawyer but did not return even after 6 years.
+He obtained his Bachelor of Arts degree from Cambridge University with difficulty and never sat for the bar examinations.
+Instead he fancied himself a person of the arts and applied to be a playwright and an actor without any success.
+He attributed this to the prejudice against Indians in England of that time.
+He became too Anglicised in his ways of thinking and living for Akbar's liking.
+Later in life, Ishrat became a collector.

+The younger son Hashim pleased his father and stayed with him until his death in 1921.

+Death

-Akbar retired in 1903 and lived on in Allahabad.
-He died of a fever on September 9, 1921 and was buried in Himmatganj district of Allahabad.
+Akbar retired in 1905 and lived on in Allahabad.
+He died of a fever on September 9, 1921 and was buried in Himmatganj locality of Allahabad.

 Legacy

 "Hungama Hai Kyon Barpa" is a popular ghazal, written by Akbar Allahabadi and most prominently sung by Ghulam Ali.
 Verses from his poetry also found their way into the famous qawwali “Tum ik Gorakh Dhanda Ho” by Nusrat Fateh Ali Khan.
 A number of Akbar Allahabadi's poems were used in the 2015 Hindi film Masaan.
 Explaining this as a conscious tribute, the film's lyrics writer Varun Grover explained that he wanted to show one of the female leads Shaalu (played by Shweta Tripathi) as a person whose hobby is to read Hindi poetry and Shayri.